ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex04_dplyr.md

     ## 5    Cegro Unit14   Small     <NA> 2015 -1862066   1601650.9   -380880.4
     ## 6    Cegro Unit12   Small     <NA> 2016 -1397744   -264918.0 -12588349.4
 ```
-> Or we may want to `summarise` data to see some basic statistic about it
+> Or we may want to `summarise` data to see some basic statistic about it.
 ``` r
 dt_KPI %>%
   summarise(Loss_avg = mean(Losses)) %>% head